From Munich to Venice

 Views of Großer Geiger (3360m), Gammsspitzl (2888m) and Venediger (3667m).
 We will follow part of the balcony of the Lausitzer path to discover South Tyrol (Italy).
 Descent to Prettau.

-Night in a hotel in the valley of Ahrntal or via the Passo Delle Erbe (in the case of the latter night in a dorm).
-Bag pack with the necessary things for 2 days.
+Night in a hotel in the valley of Ahrntal or via the Passo Delle Erbe (in the case of the latter night in a shared room).
 In the evening you will find your bags in the hotel.

 Day 10 Passo Delle Erbe – Refuge Genova (Schlüterhütte) / Italy (BLD O/N Refuge) [3 hrs, +380m, -100m]

 Transfer to Passo delle Erbe (2003m), 1h (if night in the Ahrntal).

 At the Passo delle Erbe, opposite the Gruppo della Putia, we start the great north-south crossing of the Dolomites at 2000m.
 We pass the Putia Pass* (2357m) which lies right in the heart of the Gruppo della Putia.
 Hiking around the Gruppo della Putia we reach the Genova hut (2297m).

 * Optional ascent for those who want to hike to the Peitlerkofel (2875m) (+2h round trip. +/- 450 m).